Last updated: Tuesday 15 October 2024

 Graham Tipene Te Toi o Mangahekea

-In May 2023, the Gallery unveiled a new work on the scaffold of the heritage building from tā moko artist Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hauā, Ngāti Manu).
+In May 2023, the Gallery commissioned a new work on the scaffold of the heritage building from tā moko artist Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hauā, Ngāti Manu).

-Commissioned for the heritage restoration project, Te Toi o Mangahekea draws on water for inspiration, acknowledging how integral it is to all life as well as the many wai, or waters, of Tāmaki Makaurau Auckland.
+Te Toi o Mangahekea, 2023 draws on water for inspiration, acknowledging how integral it is to all life as well as the many wai, or waters, of Tāmaki Makaurau Auckland.

 Together these designs speak to the interconnectedness of the environment, and our duty of manaakitanga, or care, as kaitiaki, guardians.
-Commissioned for the Gallery’s heritage project, Kia Whakahou, Kia Whakaora (to restore, to heal) Te Toi o Mangahekea brings to mind the whakataukī ‘He taonga tuku iho nō ngā Tūpuna’ – ‘the treasures passed down from the ancestors’.
+Te Toi o Mangahekea brings to mind the whakataukī ‘He taonga tuku iho nō ngā Tūpuna’ – ‘the treasures passed down from the ancestors’.

 Find out more